 You may have seen this beautiful romantic red covered bridge in the remake of Stephen King’s horror movie, “It”.
 Or, maybe not.
 But what’s so special about the West Montrose Covered Bridge?
 Why do thousands of visitors come to this tiny village to see a centenary wooden structure?
-Why has it inspired painters, photographers, young couples in love, and countless other individuals worldwide to seek out this quaint location on the quiet banks of the Grand River?
+Why has it inspired painters, photographers, young couples in love, and countless other individuals worldwide to seek out this quaint spot on the quiet banks of the Grand River?

 Located 15 kilometres north of Waterloo off Regional Road 22, the charming village of West Montrose in Woolwich Township is home to the #2 TripAdvisor attraction in the Waterloo Region and the 3rd of 160 Unusual Ontario Sites that I visited.
 Who would have thought a simple wooden bridge, found in a small Scottish- and Pennsylvania German-settled town, could be so popular?!

 - Location: This world famous attraction is located in a tiny rural Ontario village of 257 people